ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 **Calendar** - 3Y ahead monthly contracts.
 Trading stops last BD of M-1.
 Weekdays except 11pm-12am GMT.

 **Delivery** - This contract represents the domestic east coast US diesel market (population center).
-Delivery comes by pipeline or barge from PADD3 refiners (USGC) and some Europe/ARA cargoes TA to various terminals in NY harbour.
+Delivery comes by pipeline say from Gulf or barge from and some Europe/ARA cargoes TA to various terminals in NY harbour.
 Then distributed out via rail/truck etc to gas stations, industrial uses, power plants.

 **Curve Structure** - Some slight seasonality in the winter months but not as much as RBOB Gasoline.
 Heating demand should explain this.